 Most essential Apps on iOS are known for their large file sizes and Google’s Allo is no different.
 Allo carries a file size of around 81MB on iTunes.

-Same Allo app on Google Play Store, carries a file size less than 10MB.
+Same Allo app on Google Play Store (discontinued and replaced with Messages App), carries a file size less than 10MB.
 Does the extra size on the iOS makes any difference?
 Just continue reading…

 Table Of Contents